There are things you can do to ease frequent urination and swelling, and the need for multiple nighttime visits to the bathroom.

 Use liners or pads to absorb leaks

-If your leaks are a bit heavier and you need a bit more absorbency, TENA Discreet Ultra Pad Mini locks away moisture and gives long-lasting dryness for up to 12 hours.
+If your leaks are slightly heavier and you need a bit more absorbency, TENA Sensitive Care Ultimate Pads lock away moisture and provides long-lasting dryness.

 Strengthen your pelvic floor